valory-xyz/open-autonomy/docs/guides/scaffolding.md

     ```
     You will see that the generated rounds, payloads and behaviours already appear with their correct names, as well as the `HelloWorldAbciApp` and its transition function.

 4. **Push the generated skill to the local registry.** Now that you have successfully created the skill, you can push it to the local registry.
-Since to fetch all packages from IPFS we had used the remote registry, we now need to reset it so we use a local one during the development:

-    ```bash
-    autonomy init --local --reset --author AUTHOR
-    ```

     To use the local registry, it is expected that a `packages` directory exists at the same level as our agent.
-If you already have it then you can skip this step, but if you don't then you need to create it.
-In this example, we need to create `my_workspace/packages`.
+In this example, it expects that the directory `my_workspace/packages` exists.
+If you don't have a local registry, you can create it as
     ```bash
     mkdir ../packages
     ```

-    And we can now push our new skill to the local registry:
+    Now you can push the new skill to the local registry:
     ```bash
-    autonomy push skill <your_author_name>/my_skill
+    autonomy push skill <your_author_name>/my_skill --local
     ```

+    !!!note
+        The flag `--local` in the command above forces to use the local registry.
+        Recall that in the [setup instructions](./quick_start.md#setup) the framework has been initialized to use
+        the remote registry.
+For this reason, the flag is required to store the skill in the local registry.

 5. **Clean up.** If we were only interested on the skill we don't need the agent any more, so we can safely delete it:
     ```bash